jessereynolds/flapjack-tutorial/README.md

 ## Start up the fake SMTP server (mailcatcher)

-[FIXME: system ruby is a bit borked on the VM at the moment and installing mailcatcher gem is failing]
+[FIXME: system Ruby is a bit borked on the VM at the moment and installing `mailcatcher` gem is failing]

 `mailcatcher`